Almost $100 million can buy you a lot of things, including two failed runs for the U.S. Senate

 WEST HARTFORD, CONN. — I wasn’t even thirteen seconds into my interview with Linda McMahon when I knew her whole Senate candidacy was completely full of shit.

-We’re sitting down, me having a hard time trying to keep a straight face and nodding every few seconds to signal a level of engagement, while McMahon talked to me like she was giving a personal power point presentation in her charmingly subtle Southern drawl.
+So, we’re sitting down at a Starbucks, me having a hard time trying to keep a straight face and nodding every few seconds to signal a level of engagement, while McMahon talked to me like she was giving a power point presentation in her charmingly subtle Southern drawl.
 She seemed to never blink, and the cadence in her speak maintained a droll, even pace.
-Her press aide, Susan Bibisi, the generously paid former reporter whose husband is ex-drunk state Republican Party Chairman Christopher Healy, was by her side the whole time, practically timing our interview with a stop watch.
+Her press aide, Susan Bibisi, the generously paid former reporter whose husband is ex-state Republican Party Chairman Christopher Healy, was by her side the whole time, practically timing our interview with a stop watch.

 “Is it okay if we take a little bit of video of you interviewing her just for our records?”
 Bibisi asks me.